Free Consultation from a Top-Rated Bankruptcy Attorney

 against you once a judgment is ordered in either Municipal or County Court.
 In addition, federal law and Ohio state law allows for a worker’s wages to be garnished and bank accounts seized for IRS tax liabilities, state income debt, child support and spousal support obligations, and student loans.

-Bank Levies and Asset Seizures
+What are Bank Levies and Asset Seizures?

-A third way for a creditor to recover its money judgment is by filing a Certificate of Judgment.
+Another way for a creditor to recover a money judgment is by filing a Certificate of Judgment.
 A judgment lien doesn’t necessarily have an immediate impact, but it can affect you in the future if you try to transfer your residence or refinance your mortgage.
-A certificate of judgment operates as a judicial lien against your real and personal property.
+A Certificate of Judgment operates as a judicial lien against your real and personal property.
 Judicial liens are most relevant in dealing with your real estate.

 Yes.
 When you file for bankruptcy relief under either Chapter 7 or Chapter 13, the “automatic stay” provision of the U.S. Bankruptcy Code is activated.
 No creditor can collect against a debtor once a bankruptcy petition is filed with the bankruptcy court.